Frank Luse

 As the year 2021 transitioned into 2022, I refused to accept that my risky financial mindset needed to change.
 Even as the Federal Reserve began its first hike of the cycle, I decided to purchase a house, without fully understanding the larger implications of my actions.
 At Finotta, we always suggest our users to not take on a housing payment that exceeds 30% of their net income.
 However, I found myself doing exactly that.
 The irony of the situation was not lost on me.

 Then the Federal Reserve began hiking rates in earnest.
 Inflation soared, and talk of recession filled the air.
 The hangover from all that free money began to set in, and slowly but surely, I started to realize that I needed to make some changes before I found myself on the wrong side of this new rising interest rate regime.
 Home values started to fall as the shock of higher rates set in, and for the first time, I felt vulnerable to larger economic forces.
 Simultaneously, working at a startup, I realized how naive it was to take on the amount of risk I had in the face of so much uncertainty.
 If a recession did set in and I became another tech layoff statistic, I would be in serious trouble.
-Finally, I decided it was time to take Finotta’s (our) advice—the very recommendations I personally programmed into our technology
+Finally, I decided it was time to take Finotta’s (our) advice—the very recommendations I personally programmed into our technology.

 So, what did I do?
 I took on a roommate to reduce my housing expenses and followed the advice of our Financial Coach.
 I opened a high-yield savings account and quickly built a six-month emergency fund.
 I used the rest of my disposable income to repay my mortgage debt and build my investment accounts.
 I followed the same system that makes Finotta's Financial Coach so successful with its users - I gave every dollar a job, prioritizing savings, paying off high-interest debt, and then investing.
 This approach provided me with a strong financial position and a safety net, even in a deteriorating macroeconomic environment.